surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 To refine and enhance the data obtained in AcuBi, there are good number of customizing options available in Acubi Visualization section.

-For Instance :Consider a Pie chart, and select **Percentage** checkbox, which displays the quantity sum of each month.lecting **Show legend** checkbox.
+For Instance : Consider a Pie chart, and select **Percentage** checkbox, which displays the quantity sum percentage of each month.

 ## Deeper insights in visualization